An in-depth report on the health risks of smoking and how to quit.

 - Being home for their kids and providing a structured home life

 Doctors can also have a major effect on their young person's smoking habits.
-However, less than half of teenagers say their doctors have ever asked them if they smoke (even though most teen smokers said they would admit to smoking if asked) or given them counseling on how to quit.
+However, less than one-half of teenagers say their doctors have ever asked them if they smoke (even though most teen smokers said they would admit to smoking if asked) or given them counseling on how to quit.
 Counseling may be of particular importance, considering that teens who smoke are more likely to attempt suicide than their non-smoking peers.

 The Web-Based Respiratory Education About Tobacco and Health (WeBREATHe) program is an online training program for pediatric providers that can encourage clinicians to discuss smoking with their patients.